 Helping you have a calm and relaxed pregnancy and birth

 “Bodhi” is the name of my son and it means enlightenment or to be enlightened.
 As well as a nod of love to him and how much he has changed my life for the better, it just seemed so apt a name for my business as I believe all mamas can be Bodhi Mamas by choosing Hypnobirthing.
+AND by adding a dose of coming together as a community of women who sing for the love of it, you experience a massive boost to your mental health and well-being.
+Check out my Singing Mamas Groups!

 During my pregnancy with Bodhi, I struggled with feelings of fear and anxiety.
 I knew how I would like to give birth but I lacked the confidence and knowledge to express myself.
 I wanted a calm and relaxed birth with as little intervention as possible but feared a loss of control of my body.
 I also knew very little about what was going on in there apart from how big he was week by week in relation to a fruit or vegetable!